 Figure S9.
 Schematic of RICE CFA setup (reproduced from Winstrup et al, in review).
-A 1-m long ice-core rod (light blue) is placed on a melt head, which separates melt water from the pristine inner part of the core from that of the more contaminated outer rim.
+A one metre-long ice-core rod (light blue) is placed on a melt head, which separates melt water from the pristine inner part of the core from that of the more contaminated outer rim.
 Meltwater from the outer stream (red) is used for discrete measurements of water isotopes, while the melt water stream from the inner core section (dark blue) passes through a debubbler (D), which separates air from the melt water.
 The air composition is analyzed for methane concentration, while the meltwater stream is channeled to various analytical instruments for continuous impurity analysis of dust, conductivity (cond), calcium (Ca2+), acidity (H+), black carbon (BC), and water isotopes (Iso), as well as collected in vials for discrete aliquot sampling by IC and ICP-MS. W denotes waste water.
 Diamonds represent injection valves used for introduction of air or water standards when the melter system is not in use.
 Arrow boxes indicate liquid flow rates in mL/minute.
 Green boxes represent analytical instruments.

 RESULTS AND ANALYSIS